The Consent Process

 - Researchers must inform subjects of any conflict of interest they have in the research.

-- If subjects will be compensated for study participation, the consent form must describe the terms of payment and the conditions under which subjects would receive partial or no payment (e.g., withdrawing from the study before their participation is completed).
+- If researchers will provide incentives for study participation, the consent form must describe the terms of the incentive and the conditions under which subjects would receive partial or no incentive (e.g., withdrawing from the study before participation is completed).

 - The form should not say that the study is “sponsored” or “endorsed” by the University.
 The group conducting the study can be identified in the text of the document, but not at the very top of a consent form, and the identification should not advertise the group.

-- If the project is conducted by faculty or staff, the first page of the consent form must include the Seattle University name and logo and and the Principal Investigator's name.
+- If the project is conducted by faculty or staff, the first page of the consent form must include the Seattle University name and logo, and the Principal Investigator's name and Department and/or College.

-- For student projects, the words “Seattle University” must appear at the top of the first page, and advisers’ names and phone numbers should be given with the student’s name and contact information.
+- For student projects, “Seattle University” must appear at the top of the first page, and advisers’ names, departments, and office numbers should be given with the student’s name and contact information.

 Children and Adolescents